 This article will cover a few ways to safely socialise your puppy while in those crucial weeks.
 I will also add a few tips on how to prevent reactivity in dogs, also older ones.

 A Puppies crucial time to learn everything about the world is around 4-16 weeks of age.
 During this time it’s so important to let the puppy interact with as many living things and environments as possible.
 This is also very risky.

 Diseases like Parvo Virus are a puppy owners worst nightmare.
 It’s a terrifying disease and young puppies without their vaccinations are at most risk.
 This is why it’s so important to socialise in a safe way at this age.

 Safe ways to Socialise

-One of these ways is to carry them in new areas outside your home.
+One of the ways to prevent reactivity in dogs is to carry them in new areas outside your home.
 Take them for a walk down the street in your arms, in a cart or even in your car.
 Let them smell all the exciting smells, see other animals and hear the interesting noises.
 Just don’t put them on the ground or let them touch any of these things.

 Make sure if you have them out and they do show fear towards a noise or animal don’t force them to stay close.
 Instead reassure them, give them some treats and positive associations with the thing they fear.